jonathanvdc/foresight-cc26-artifact/README.md

     └── ratios.png
 ```

-The total runtime is on the order of a few minutes on a typical modern machine.

 ---

 ## What the Artifact Does

 The artifact evaluates **Foresight**, a parallel and customizable equality saturation engine, against several existing systems.
 The experiments reproduce the performance comparison discussed in the paper.

 Currently included experiment groups: